Do Chase Sapphire Preferred authorized users get primary rental car insurance?

 Other Cards Offer Primary Rental Car Insurance

+Primary insurance does not cover damage to other vehicles, property, or injuries.
+It’s important to make sure you’re covered for those things, too!
 Contact your personal car insurance company to find out if you’re covered when driving a rental car.
 Otherwise, the rental agency provides liability insurance which compliments primary insurance.
 If you’re at fault, it covers damage to others and their property.

 Ensuring you’re covered for liability could save you literally millions in the event of a disaster.

 The Chase Sapphire Preferred® Card comes with primary car rental insurance that covers any damage to your rental car if there’s an accident.
 You’re insured under this policy when you pay for your rental with your Sapphire Preferred, but remember to also decline the collision damage waiver (CDW or LDW) from the rental agency!

 One of the best parts?
 If you add an authorized user to your account, they get this coverage too!
 It’s free to add authorized users on the Chase Sapphire Preferred® Card.
 The only word of caution here is that authorized users effectively have your card in their pocket.
 They can rack up debt, and the responsibility of paying the bill lands on you.
 It’s only wise to make authorized users those who you trust implicitly.

 You may still want to purchase liability insurance through the rental agency to make sure any damage to others and their property is also covered, if it’s not already covered under your personal car insurance plan.